RidgeRun/openfd/docs/index.rst

 **1. Attached board on communication port**

 In this mode, the board is attached to a serial port in your computer, i.e.
-`/dev/ttyUSB0`, and the installer interacts with U-Boot through that port.
+`/dev/ttyUSB0`, and OpenFD interacts with U-Boot through that port.
 This mode is useful to transfer images to RAM memory, that can be then flashed to some NAND or NOR flash memory, or actually booting them immediately from RAM (useful in a development environment).

 **2. Deploy all the firmware to an SD card**

-The installer will deploy all the firmware to an SD card that can be used to boot your board.
+All the firmware to an SD card that can be used to boot your board.
 Optionally, you can also create an image file that you can use later to write to any SD card.

 For a detailed explanation of each installation mode, please refer to the `User Guide`_.